xanxerus/termcube/README.md

 ```
 ![scrambled cube image](http://i.imgur.com/IWLjDhg.png)

+##termcube
+This script is the only script that can and should be executed.
+Others
+should only be imported from or run interactively.

+It contains the front end to all other scripts, i.e., run this script to
+access the timer, simulator, or any demonstrations.

+Here is the help text:

+Term Cube: Timer and Simulator
+usage: termcube [-h] [--inspection INSPECTION] [--unofficial [UNOFFICIAL]]
+                [--using-tags]
+                [behaviour] [dimension]

+positional arguments:
+  behaviour             timer, simulator, demo-kociemba, random-turns
+  dimension             Cube side length (default 3)

+optional arguments:
+  -h, --help            show this help message and exit
+  --inspection INSPECTION, -i INSPECTION
+                        The number of seconds to inspect (default 15)
+  --unofficial [UNOFFICIAL], -u [UNOFFICIAL]
+                        Use a low CPU alternative to official style scrambles
+  --using-tags, -t      Apply tags after each solve to sort

+possible behaviours:
+timer           - cube timer
+simulator       - simulate a cube of amy side length > 0
+demo-kociemba   - random-state scramble then solve a cube with
+                  Kociemba's two-phase algorithm, turn by turn
+random-turns    - Start from solved, then apply random turns until solved

 ##turn.py
 This module has two classes, Turn and TurnSequence.
 A Turn represents a
 single move that can be used to manipulate a cube with any arbitrary